opensearch-project/project-website/_posts/2024-06-01-opensearchcon-north-america-2024-registration-and-cfp.md

 [OpenSearchCon](https://opensearch.org/events/opensearchcon/2024/north-america/index.html) North America is back and coming to the Bay Area!
 Join us at the Hilton Union Square in San Francisco from September 24-26.
 The event is in-person only and there is no fee to attend.

 We’re anticipating hundreds of people and dozens of OpenSearch partners this year, which will make for a fun and exciting show.
-[Special room rates](https://book.passkey.com/e/50823627)are available for those who wish to stay at the event hotel.
+[Special room rates](https://book.passkey.com/e/50823627) are available for those who wish to stay at the event hotel.
 OpenSearchCon passes are limited, so [register today](https://opensearchcon2023.splashthat.com/) in order to claim your spot at this year’s conference.

 The [Call for Presentations](https://opensearch.org/events/opensearchcon/2024/north-america/cfp.html) is open until the end of the day on June 14.
 If you have a story you’d like to share, submit your talk NOW - time is of the essence!